-Fig. 154.-Skeleton of Phenacodus, a five-toed Eocene Ungulate.
+FIG. 152.-Skeleton of Phenacodus, a five-toed Eocene Ungulate.
 (From Lankester's "Extinct Animals.")

 is that of the Equidæ or horse family.
-As we have already seen in Chapter XVII, the study of comparative anatomy indicates very clearly that the highly specialized single-toed limbs of the horse (Fig. 99) must have arisen from some primitive pentadactyl type by gradual suppression of all the digits except the middle one.
+As we have already seen in Chapter XVII, the study of comparative anatomy indicates very clearly that the highly specialized single-toed limbs of the horse (Fig. 97) must have arisen from some primitive pentadactyl type by gradual suppression of all the digits except the middle one.
 Amongst the fossil remains of horse-like animals which abound in various tertiary formations of Europe and America we find a very complete series of stages in the evolution of the modern horse, which entirely confirms this conclusion.
-Our knowledge of this extremely interesting phylogenetic series is due largely to the late Professor O. C. Marsh and has been admirably summarised by Mr. R. S. Lull in the American Journal of Science.
+Our knowledge of this extremely interesting phylogenetic series is due largely to the late Professor O. C. Marsh and has been admirably summarized by Mr. R. S. Lull in the American Journal of Science.1 a, Protorohippus (Eocene); b, Orohippus (Eocene); c, Mesohippus (Oligocene); d, Merychippus (Miocene); e, Pliohippus (Pliocene); f, Equus (Recent).